kjaylee/solforest.card/Level1/Psionics Magic/README.md

 ---

-Each of these Mental Magic cards carries its own unique abilities and characteristics, contributing to a diverse and complex magical ecosystem.
+Each of these Psionics Magic cards carries its own unique abilities and characteristics, contributing to a diverse and complex magical ecosystem.